 Sixty-seven percent of data security breaches are the result of internal leaks, where employees, contractors and intruders share a company's valuable information.
 To prevent this from happening, many employers now limit access to systems and networks to a select group of staff.
 Moreover, companies are making it more difficult for intruders to enter their premises.
 Sensitive information can also be accidently shared between companies while transferring documents or responding to emails.
 Something as simple as not removing a hidden column of classified information, or forwarding private conversations to the wrong person, can have huge repercussions.

 With these three simple mistakes, your company could be at risk.
 SWAG has dedicated teams ready to help you build and develop secure applications.
-To learn more about how to use SWAG for development and security projects, give us a call today at 866-480-4335.
+Some of their most popular services include Technical Hiring, Virtual Recruiting, Development Teams, and Cyber Security.
+To learn more about how to use SWAG for development and security projects, visit https://speakwithageek.com/devservices or give us a call today at 866-480-GEEK.